makesites/backbone-session/readme.md

 * In the examples we're assuming there is an app in the global namespace.
 * Prefered api URL is "/session" (on the same domain)
-* Prefered store is localStorage
+* The session is stored preferably in sessionStorage unless the ```persist :  true``` in which case localStorage is used.
 * If the remote has no session an attempt will be made for the local info to be passed to the remote service.